philippeitis/cpsc312-project/README.md

 ## Minimal Viable Project

+### NOTES:
+Graphical interface running in real time, with a subset of desired functions and supported syntax (eg. Put a cat here ...) and lots of output options such as GUI, videos, or pictures to share.
+### TO REPLACE
 Replace this with a description of the minimal viable project you will actually build for CPSC 312 (if this becomes your final project).
 It may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly.